-This component derives from the Archive Tools element.
+This component derives from the Archive Tools and User Tools/Services elements.

 11.1.3 Interface Definitions

 The design phase will define the interface definitions but in general, where webbased service interfaces are required, a RESTful interface will be utilized.
 The Registry and Search service interfaces will utilize REST, which stands for Representational State Transfer.
 Other services that integrate COTS or open source solutions will utilize their provided interfaces.